-The financial statements of The Florida State University Foundation, Inc., as of and for the year ended June 30, 2013, were audited by other auditors whose report dated October 21, 2013, expressed an unmodified opinion on those statements.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2013, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited The Florida State University Foundation, Inc.'s June 30, 2014 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated October 21, 2014.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2014, is consistent, in all material respects, with the audited financial statements from which it has been derived.